ba-st/Ansible/docs/GettingStarted.md

 ` docker run -p 5467:5467 rabbitmq:3-alpine`

-This should have started up a RabbitMQ server listening on the default port.
+This starts up a RabbitMQ server listening on the default port.

 ## Installing Ansible